-- a) Election of Directors for 2021-2022; - b) Appointment of External Auditor; - c) Amendments to the Articles of Incorporation - i.
-Fourth Article to allow for the perpetual existence of the Company - ii.
-Sixth Article to allow for the reduction of number of Board of Directors from 11 to 9; and - d) Other Matters.
+- a) Amendments to the Articles of Incorporation - i. i) Fourth Article to allow for the perpetual existence of the Company - ii.
+Sixth Article to allow for the reduction of number of Board of Directors from 11 to 9 - b) Election of Directors for 2021-2022; - c) Appointment of External Auditors; and - d) Other Matters.